bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 This is the fourth rendition of the CTDizzle.
 Its construction is a little different from the original CTD, as it uses some different sensors and parts.
 It costs about 700 USD to build and doesn't require any tools that can't be easily found at your local hardware store.
 If you have all the parts and tools on hand, you should be able to build it in a weekend!

-:+1: Currently, the Mk4 has been constructed using the Blue Robotics 2" and 3" watertight enclosures.
+:+1: The Mk4 has been constructed using the Blue Robotics 2" and 3" watertight enclosures.
 Each size has its advantages and disadvantages.
 The 2" version is much smaller, but there isn't a lot of wiggle room within the case, so upgrades and additions are much more difficult.
 The 3" version has a lot of internal room, so you can use a larger battery or add another sensor, but it takes up much more space if you plan to attach the device to a ROV or crab pot.

 ### Specifications